A Large-Scale Characterization of How Readers Browse Wikipedia: Discussion

 \subsection{Summary of findings}

-Starting from the raw logs, we developed a systematic pre-processing pipeline which allowed us to quantify how readers reach, and transition between, pages.
+We have provided a systematic characterization of the navigation pathways of Wikipedia readers through a large-scale study of the site's server logs.
+Starting from the raw logs, we aggregated the data in navigation trails to quantify how readers reach, and transition between, pages.
 First, the most common way to reach a page is through an external search engine, followed in frequency by internal navigation from other Wikipedia articles; other sources, such as external websites (mostly social media sites) and other Wikipedia content (such as categories or special pages), are much less frequent, but still substantial in absolute numbers.
-Second, readers frequently transition between pages via external search engines instead of using a direct Wikipedia link.
-These external transitions are characterized by larger topic jumps and larger inter-event times between pageloads; they must, however, still be considered semantically meaningful, for, in many cases, a link for internal navigation would be available.
-Third, by analyzing sequential patterns, we find that consecutive reloads and revisits to a previous article are rather common (10\% or more each).
+Second, readers frequently transition between pages via external search engines instead of using direct Wikipedia links.
+These external transitions are characterized by larger topical jumps and larger inter-event times between pageloads; they must, however, still be considered semantically meaningful, for, in many cases, a link for internal navigation---even if not taken---would still be available.
+Third, by analyzing sequential patterns, we find that consecutive reloads and revisits of previously visited articles are common (10\% or more each).